Skip to content

 1. URI Reference: MUST be a human-readable URI reference.

-2. Relative URI: When uncertain about the problem's publication location or whether it has been published, MAY use a relative URI reference.
+2. Relative URI: When the publication location is uncertain, MAY use a relative URI reference.

 Design Process